dmd-program/dmd-100/topics/narrative_structure.md

 **Story:** \(1\) A new family sets off on a voyage. \(2\) Their baby gets sick \(3\) Their vessel takes on water. \(4\) They call for help. \(5\) They get rescued and face public scrutiny

-**Plot:** A young husband and wife recently have a child and plan to cross the Pacific Ocean in their sailboat, a journey they have done many times.
+**Plot:** A young husband and wife a newborn child and plan to cross the Pacific Ocean in their sailboat, a journey they have done many times.
 They take all necessary precautions before the trip.
 Despite being cleared for travel, their baby gets a fever.
 There is a harsh storm that damages their sailboat and it begins taking on water.
 With a damaged boat, a sick child, and no means of communication, they turn on a rescue beacon.
 The rescue team arrives in helicopter and they abandon their sailboat.

 **Written Narrative for Story:** ...